 Timothy Hands read English at King's College London, of which he is now a Fellow, before undertaking graduate study at Oxford where he became Stipendiary Lecturer at Oriel College.
-He was Headmaster of Portsmouth Grammar School and then Magdalen College School, Oxford, before becoming Headmaster of Winchester in 2016.
+He was Headmaster of Portsmouth Grammar School, Magdalen College School, Oxford, and Winchester College (2016-2023).
 He is the author of four books and many articles on authors of the nineteenth and twentieth centuries, as well as writing frequently on educational issues.

 Hester Jones read English at the University of Cambridge where she also completed her doctorate.
 She has taught in several universities, most recently Bristol, where she was Senior Lecturer.
-She combines the teaching of English with her work as a priest of the Church of England and is Dean of Winchester College.
+She combines the teaching of English with her work as a priest of the Church of England and in 2022 became Dean of Winchester College.
 Her specialities include works by female authors and literature of faith.